sigcsets/sigcse2020/reviewers/paper-review-guidelines.md

 * Papers submitted to the SIGCSE Technical Symposium are expected to be original work.
 If the work is not original or is not a sufficient advancement over prior work, please state so in the review or 'confidential comments to the program committee' section.

 * Your job as a reviewer is to write detailed reviews, even for excellent papers.
-In addition to telling the authors what you didn’t like about their paper, be sure to include what you did like as well.
+In addition to telling the authors what you didn’t like about their paper, be sure to include what you did like.

 * Even if your opinion is that the paper is poorly written or poorly thought-out, you can still provide constructive criticisms to help the authors, and in the long run, the conference.
 Think of your goal as convincing the authors of the paper you’re reviewing to submit something else next year, but of such high quality that it will be well-reviewed and easily accepted.
 Give the authors advice on how to do that.

 * The best reviews clearly justify the reviewer’s choice of rating.
 The least valuable review gives a low score with no written comments.
 That simply tells the authors that they have been unsuccessful, with no indication of how or why.

-* The focus of your review should be on content.
+* The focus of your review should be on the content.
+Authors shouldn’t provide any links to supplemental materials.
+If they do, as a reviewer, you are not expected to review linked supplemental materials.
+When crafting your review, consider the most important information that is needed for the paper to stand as an independent work.

 * Papers that you review are supposed to be anonymous.
 Your review should be based on the merits of the paper, not the reputation of the authors or their institutions.
 Therefore, we have asked the authors to remove all identifiable references to themselves.
 We realize that reviewers sometimes know the work and can guess who the authors of the papers might be.
 If the work is not anonymized, please let the Program Chairs know and continue to provide a fair and unbiased review.
 If you are unable to do so, please notify the Program Chairs.